5 Father's Day Gift Ideas That Also Make Good Long-Term Investments

 "Many coins offer promising long-term investment potential, especially those that combine rarity, bullion value and a history of past price appreciation," says Joshua McMorrow-Hernandez, coin expert and numismatic editor for numerous outlets, including COINage Magazine.

-Examples include "blue chip" coins like the 1909-S VDB Lincoln cent, 1955 doubled die Lincoln cent, 1916-D Mercury dime, 1913-S Barber quarter and 1916 Standing Liberty quarter.
+Examples include "blue chip" coins such as the 1909-S VDB Lincoln cent, 1955 doubled die Lincoln cent, 1916-D Mercury dime, 1913-S Barber quarter and 1916 Standing Liberty quarter.
 American Eagle coins are also solid options with patriotic designs and high-purity precious metal content.

 "Other promising coins to consider are those with precious-metal value, including any pre-1965 90% United States silver coins, some of which can currently be bought for as little as $5 or $10," McMorrow-Hernandez says.

-Or, if you have deeper pockets, you could take a chance on the fervent bouillon market with a pre-1933 U.S. gold coin like the Saint-Gaudens double eagle, "widely considered one of the most beautiful coins ever struck."
+If you have deeper pockets, you could take a chance on the fervent bouillon market with a pre-1933 U.S. gold coin such as the Saint-Gaudens double eagle, "widely considered one of the most beautiful coins ever struck."
 Prices for the double eagle start in the low $3,000 range.

 The best place to buy such coins is through a reputable coin dealer.
 Look for a dealer affiliated with numismatic associations or authorized by one of the major third-party coin grading companies, such as Professional Coin Grading Service (PCGS) or Numismatic Guaranty Corporation (NGC).